DarekRepos/Responsive-news-homepage/README.md

 - [Can I Use](https://caniuse.com) - this is excellent website that help me check if some css like text-rendering support all browsers

 - [Eyedropper](https://firefox-source-docs.mozilla.org/devtools-user/eyedropper/index.html) - eyedropper tool from firefox to grab css color

 - [Figma](https://www.figma.com/) - Paste your design image to check the size of containers, width, etc.

+- youtube canals @TheCoderCoder and @KevinPowell - it helps me find the easiest way to create this solution

 ## Author